AOrobator/HelloAndroid/lesson10/Lesson10_RecyclerView.md

 `LiveData<List<QuestionViewModel>>`, our `QuestionsActivity` will observe it and pass on the result to the RecyclerView.

+A `RecyclerView` gets its views from a `RecylerView.Adapter`.
+The adapter lets the `RecyclerView` know how many views it has and how each list item should be rendered.
+It's also responsible for notifying the `RecyclerView` when the underlying data has changed. `RecyclerView.Adapter` has a type parameter for `RecyclerView.ViewHolder`.
+You can think of a `ViewHolder` as an individual list item.
+It holds a reference to the list item view, as well as metadata about its position in the `Adapter`.

 [StackOverflow]: StackOverflow.jpg "StackOverflow"
 [StackOverflow API]: https://api.stackexchange.com/docs